 This Cincinnati chili recipe is perfect for your next bowl of pasta or homemade burger!

-Cincinnati chili is a Mediterranean meat sauce that is generous with the spices.
-It’s traditionally used as pasta sauce or a topping for burgers or hot dogs.
+Cincinnati chili is a Mediterranean meat sauce that is generous with spices.
+It’s traditionally used as a pasta sauce or a topping for burgers or hot dogs.

 We don’t really do hot dogs around here, but we definitely do pasta and burgers!
-This is superbly delicious over either and quit filling as well.
+This is superbly delicious over either and quite filling as well.

 WHAT IS DIFFERENT ABOUT CINCINNATI CHILI?